 Customer Lifetime Value = (Retention Rate)/ (1 + Discount Rate/ Retention Rate)

-As a rule of thumb, the middle of the marketing ROI bell curve is typically a 5:1 ratio, with exceptional ROI being considered at around a 10:1 ratio.
+The rule of thumb for marketing ROI is typically a 5:1 ratio, with exceptional ROI being considered at around a 10:1 ratio.
 Anything below a 2:1 ratio is considered not profitable, as the costs to produce and distribute goods/services often mean organizations will break even with their spend and returns.

 However, costs and overhead lower than 50 percent of the sales price can see profits on their efforts at lower ratios.
 Because every organization is different, it’s important to consider the unique overhead costs, margins, and industry factors and standards unique to the sector.

-The calculations needed to measure marketing ROI may seem simple, but they’re not.There are a variety of complexities to consider:
+The calculations needed to measure marketing ROI may seem simple, but they can quickly become complex and layered.
+Consider the following:

 Marketing Measurements are Too Simplistic